PicoSearch

 The Middle Level, apart from its flood protection role, is also the fourth largest navigation authority in the United Kingdom and is responsible for approximately 100 miles (160 kilometres) of statutory navigation and the operation of six navigation locks.
 The Nene-Ouse Navigation Link forms part of the Middle Level Navigation.
 The Link is at present the only connection between the Great Ouse and the Main Canal Network.
 During a normal summer, over 1,000 passages of the Link-Route are made by pleasure craft.

-IWA - Historic Campaigns - Middle Level
+IWA - Middle Level